Who are the Presenters?

 Kelvin Adams, Ph.D., is the superintendent of the St. Louis Public School District since 2008.
 In 2014, he was recognized a one of Education Week’s 16 Leaders to Learn From.
 When he began his tenure as superintendent, the St. Louis district was unaccredited, over budget, and unstable.
 Under his leadership, the district regained accreditation, balanced its budget, gained a 50% increase in children attending early childhood classes, and increased graduation rates.
 Previously, Kelvin was chief of staff for the Recovery School District (RSD) in New Orleans, LA, where he successfully opened 33 RSD-direct-operated schools and 26 charter schools as part of a long-term strategic plan for building a superior school system for New Orleans following Hurricane Katrina.
 Prior to that, he was executive director of Human Resources for St. Louis Public Schools, Associate Dean/Interim Dean and Charter School Liaison for the College of Education for Southern University of New Orleans, a high and middle school principal, and a middle school area superintendent.

 Anita Archer serves as an educational consultant to state departments, county agencies, and school districts on explicit instruction and literacy instruction.
 She has taught elementary and middle school students and is the recipient of ten Outstanding Educator awards.
 She has served on the faculties of San Diego State University, the University of Washington, and the University of Oregon.
-Anita is internationally known for her presentations and publications on instructional procedures and literacy instruction and has co-authored numerous curriculum materials with Mary Gleason including the REWARDS reading and writing intervention programs (Voyager/Sopris).
-Anita wrote a textbook on explicit instruction with Charles Hughes entitled Explicit Instruction: Effective and Efficient Teaching (Guilford, 2011).
-She is providing training on explicit instruction in the United States, Canada, and Australia.
+Anita is nationally known for her presentations and publications on instructional procedures and literacy instruction, and she has co-authored numerous curriculum materials including the REWARDS reading and writing intervention programs (Voyager/Sopris Learning).
+She also co-authored a best-selling textbook on explicit instruction entitled Explicit Instruction: Effective and Efficient Teaching (Guilford, 2011).
+Currently, Anita is providing training on explicit instruction in the United States, Australia, and Canada, having presented in all 50 states over the course of her 52-year career in Education.

 Pam Austin is an implementation coordinator for Cambium Learning, Voyager Sopris.
 She has over 10 years of experience in training and supporting districts in various literacy and numeracy interventions in addition to delivering LETRS professional development sessions.
 Her goal is to aid teachers in changing the lives of students so that they not only become proficient and successful in literacy, but also as life-long readers.
 Pam has over 28 years of experience as an educator, previously working as a literacy specialist at the Center for Development and Learning (CDL) by supporting SRCL school districts with diagnostic evaluations, observations, and targeted support based on school-specific literacy needs.
 Previously, she was an educator in the New Orleans Public Schools, where she served as an elementary teacher, a reading interventionist for at-risk students, a school-based reading coach; and a central office field literacy facilitator.
 As a field literacy facilitator, Pam provided literacy support to principals, school-site facilitators, and teachers for 10 to 12 schools in the district.
 In collaboration, she developed, planned, presented, and facilitated a variety of literacy-related professional development sessions for elementary and middle school school-site facilitators and teachers.
 In her spare time, Pam is also a published writer of fiction.